 Paragraph about applying the technique on detection instead of manual annotations.
 Detections introduce false positives.
 Either manual or automatic quality control to remove these before tracking or after.

 Our manually tracked data is ground truth, but for example when flowers periodically move out of the frame, this mimics false negatives.
-Similarly when one flower occludes another.
+Similarly, when one flower occludes another.

 Automatically detecting flowers would likely introduce a degree of false negatives which would decrease the MOTA score if max disappeared is set to zero.
 Introducing a value for this parameter can deal with the problem of false negatives.